apache/airavata/README.md

 2. Create a local settings file.

+    - Option 1 (**recommended**).
+The best way to get a local settings file is to download one from an existing Airavata Django Portal instance.
+If you have Admin access, you can log in, go to _Settings_ and then _Developer Console_ (/admin/developers) and download a `settings_local.py` file for local development.
+Save it to the `django_airavata/` directory.

-    - You can either copy `django_airavata/settings_local.py.sample` to `django_airavata/settings_local.py` and edit the contents to match your Keycloak and Airavata server deployments.
+    - Option 2.
+Otherwise, if you know the hostname and ports of an Airavata deployment, you can copy `django_airavata/settings_local.py.sample` to `django_airavata/settings_local.py` and edit the contents to match your Keycloak and Airavata server deployments.

       ```
       cp django_airavata/settings_local.py.sample django_airavata/settings_local.py
       ```

-    - Or, if you have Admin access to an Airavata Django Portal instance, you can log in, go to _Settings_ and then _Developer Console_ (/admin/developers) and download a `settings_local.py` file for local development.
-Save it to the `django_airavata/` directory.

 3. Run Django migrations